A light-weight library for declarative DOM actions using data attributes

 </form>

-) to add a debounce/delay before submit.
-This example uses 2000ms
+Use data-submit-delay="n" (where n is in ms) to add a debounce/delay before submit.
+This example uses 2000ms.

 <div class="w-full h-48 border overflow-y-auto">